Skip to main content

 What Credit Rating Do You Need for a Personal Loan?

 The higher your credit score, the more likely you will be approved for a personal loan.
-Credit scores above 670 show you can take on debt and can repay that debt.
+Credit scores above 670 show you can take on debt and repay that debt.
 Credit scores fall into five categories, as shown below:

 • Poor: below 580